Social novel: Continental Europe

 Among other French writers, Émile Zola's realist fiction contained many social protest works, including L'Assommoir (1877), which deals with life in an urban slum; and Germinal (1885), which is about a coal miners' strike.
 In his work-notes for the latter novel, Zola described it as posing what was to be the next century's, "'the twentieth century's most important question', namely the conflict between the forces of modern Capitalism and the interests of the human beings necessary to its advance."
 Both Hugo and Zola were politically engaged, and suffered exile due to their political positions.

 Russian author Leo Tolstoy championed reform for his own country, particularly in education.
 Tolstoy did not consider his most famous work, War and Peace, to be a novel (nor did he consider many of the great Russian fictions written at that time to be novels).
 This view becomes less surprising if one considers that Tolstoy was a novelist of the realist school who considered the novel to be a framework for the examination of social and political issues in nineteenth-century life.
 War and Peace (which was to Tolstoy really an epic in prose) therefore did not qualify.
-Tolstoy thought that Anna Karenina was his first true novel.
+Tolstoy called Anna Karenina his first novel.